Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

 formats and generally covers formatting rules of input data and extra options that can be set in a config file.
-The major differences when using ``flux-data-qaqc`` for different input data lie in the config file declarations therefore the entire workflow from :ref:`Basic Usage` will work just the same once your config file is set up correctly.
+The major differences when using ``flux-data-qaqc`` for different input data lie in the config file declarations therefore the entire workflow from :ref:`Tutorial` will work just the same once your config file is set up correctly.

 Example data description